nuslds/storytelling/part1.md

 At the center of all stories, there is a 'story core' - the main central challenge/problem/opportunity that drives the story forward.

-When we piece together all the components, we can visualize a story as having these components:
+After piecing together what we have discussed, we can visualize a story as having these components:

 ![storycore](storycore.jpg)